aleksawr/simulation_study/README.md

     -   RMSE decreases systematically as reliability improves, mirroring the R² pattern.\
     -   Distributions are wider at low reliability, indicating instability across replicates.\
-    -   Models differ most clearly at higher reliability, where ENET often maintains lower RMSE than GBM.

 **Interpretation:**\
 The plots highlight that **measurement error imposes a ceiling on predictive performance**.